Will-1-Am/100DaysOfCode/README.md

 ### R1Day8 Friday, 19 October 2018
 Day 8 begins with getting more familiar with git.
 The @LondonAppBrewer y's "Git, GitHub and Version Control" module is presented really well.
 Check it out if you're into that sort of thing. #100DaysOfCode #freeCodeCamp

+Git has got a new fan!
+Browser, CLI and Xcode gitting is awesome.
+Thank you @yu_angela & #LondonAppBrewer.  #100DaysOfCode

 ### R1Day9